STDAware Joins The Mile-High Club

 STDAware offers FAST delivery of test results along with no-cost medical advice.
 STDAware patients who test positive for chlamydia, gonorrhea, or genital herpes (HSV-2) will qualify for treatment at no additional fee.
 To learn more about the free medical support provided by STDAware, click here.

 Wherever your flight lands you, STDAware has a testing laboratory near you.
 With over 4,000 testing locations, nationwide, getting tested has never been more convenient.
-To find out how simple and quick getting tested with STDAware can be, click here.

 The advice counselors at STDAware are caring and knowledgeable, and here for you.
 If you have any questions regarding your STD condition, testing options, or other inquiries contact us toll-free: 1-855-588-6958 or email: email@example.com